influx6/geckoclient/README.md

 })
 ```

-`unique_by` is an optional array of one or more field names whose values will be unique across all your records.
+`UniqueBy` is an optional array of one or more field names whose values will be unique across all your records.

 Available field types: